yuval/yuvalmerhav.com/content/posts/2024-12-02-decoder-embeddings.md

 ## Final Thoughts

 For single-task use cases, smaller encoders remain highly competitive and practical.
-While they require more data and careful fine-tuning, synthetic data generation with strong LLMs has made this process both easier and more cost-effective (see this [DeepMind paper](https://arxiv.org/pdf/2403.20327) for example).
+While they require more data and careful fine-tuning, synthetic data generation with strong LLMs has made this process both easier and more cost-effective (see this [paper](https://arxiv.org/pdf/2403.20327) from DeepMind for example).
 In my view, the best trade-off is still a smaller, efficient model for embeddings paired with a larger, more powerful model for generation.
 That said, for use cases requiring strong performance across a variety of tasks, larger-scale LLMs show great promise as versatile embedding models.